robertwenner/comics/doc/metadata.md

-The `published.when` date must be an [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) formatted date (without time), that is a four digit year, a dash, a two digit month, another dash, and the two digit day.
+The `published.when` date must be an [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) formatted date (without time), that is a four-digit year, a dash, a two-digit month, another dash, and the two-digit day.
 For example, 2023-10-01 is October 1st in 2023.
 This date is used to check if the comic is already published.
 Many output generators that build your website will ignore a comic that is not yet published.

-The example above shows the minimum meta data needed.
+The example above shows the minimum metadata needed.
 Different [check](checks.md) and [output](outputs.md) modules will use different metadata fields; see the respective documentation on what they expect.